Tennessee AmeriCorps Programs

 Phone: 423-620-3456 Website: www.clinchpowell.net/content/appalachia-cares

-Appalachian Regional Coalition of Homelessness: Johnson City area
+Appalachian Regional Coalition on Homelessness: Johnson City area

-Appalachian Regional Coalition of Homelessness is planning for the integration of AmeriCorps members into a program that aims to reduce homelessness by providing a combination of housing and social services in the Appalachia region of east Tennessee.
+Appalachian Regional Coalition of Homelessness AmeriCorps members aim to reduce homelessness by providing a combination of housing and social services in the Appalachia region of east Tennessee.

 Contact: Anne Cooper Email: anne@appalachianhomeless.org